Health & Wellness

 - Parents of students with special needs such as diabetes, catheterizations, tube feedings, severe allergies, asthma, etc., are responsible for making an appointment with the school nurse within the first 5 days of school.
 Parents are also responsible for keeping her informed of changes during the course of the year, and for providing all necessary supplies for the student.
 “Necessary supplies” may include: snacks, glucose tablets, ketone strips, catheters, disposable briefs, tube feeding supplies, Epi-pens, etc. These will be determined when you meet with the nurse.

 - All medications are kept in a secure area in the nurse’s office.
-Only the school nurse or principal’s designees will be assisting students with medication.
+Only the school nurse or principal’s designees will assist students with medication.

 - Emergency Medications (e.g., INHALERS, EPI-PENS)